ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 `~/.bash_history` for bash shell).
 This not only allows you to quickly recall commands you have run recently, but can effectively provide a "lab notebook" of the actions you have performed.
-Thhe shell history can be very useful for two reasons.
+The shell history can be very useful for two reasons.
 Firstly, it can provide a skeleton for your script and help you realize that automating your shell commands is worth the effort.
 Secondly, it helps you determine exactly which command you ran to perform any given operation.